ArrizalBintangR/ArrizalBintangR/README.md

     }

     sayHi() {
-        return "Thanks for dropping by, hope you find something interesting.";
+        return "Thanks for dropping by, hope you find something interesting here.";
     }
 }